 Small dogs often receive much coddling and pampering by their owners.
 One of the main reasons for inviting a small dog into the home is because they are great companions, while requiring less overall maintenance than larger dogs.
 Because of their cuteness and small stature, a lot of people tend to treat their pet like a child instead of a dog.
 It is common to see these miniature furry children getting spoiled and treated like royalty.
 There’s nothing too good for their precious little one, many reason.

-This continued catering to a dog's every whim can often lead to a dog developing what's known as small dog syndrome or (SDS).
-If your dog suddenly has a personality change from docile to irritable and snappy, it's most likely due to small dog syndrome.
+This continued catering to a dog’s every whim can often lead to a dog developing what’s known as small dog syndrome (or SDS, or sometimes called a Napoleon complex).
+If your dog suddenly has a personality change from docile to irritable and snappy, it’s most likely due to small dog syndrome.

 Some of the symptoms of small dog syndrome are: